imkrishnasarathi/100-days-of-code/log.md

 **Today's Progress**: Continued with freeCodeCamp JS Algorithms and Data Structures Course.

-**Thoughts:** It was a very busy day so ggot very less time to code.
+**Thoughts:** It was a very busy day so got very less time to code.

 **Link to work:** ...